October 11–13, 2019

 The closest hotel is the Red Roof Inn Plus in Deerfield, and there are a handful of other inns and airbnbs in the surrounding towns.
 I also recommend the Woolman Hill Quaker Retreat if you’re looking for something unique.

-For those prefer to stay at the venue and save a little cash, I can probably have up to eight people crash here at the house, especially if you’re willing to bring a sleeping bag or stay on a couch.
-Two to a room, first come, first serve.
+For those prefer to stay at the venue and save a little cash, I can probably have up to eight people crash here at the house, especially if you’re willing to share a room, bring a sleeping bag, or stay on a couch.
+First come, first serve.
 Be warned: accommodations will be rustic!
+Update: it looks like the house is pretty full, so I recommend getting a place nearby.
+I can help you coordinate if you want to share with another attendee.

 - I have two dogs who are super friendly but also a bit rambunctious...you may get barked at a little, and you will probably get dog hair all over your clothes.

-Food & drink: I will provide light snacks and drinks throughout the day.
+Food & drink: I will provide light snacks and drinks throughout the day, as well as a dinner for those who stick around.
 Feel free to let me know if you’re looking for anything in particular, or to BYOB if you plan to stay into the evening.
-If you’ll be around during mealtime, we can order in from somewhere depending on how many people are around.

 Accessibility: The first floor of the house is surprisingly wheelchair accessible for a New England home, with an accessible restroom but no shower.
-All hiking activities are optional, and I will do my best to adapt the event to meet your needs.
+The studios are also accessible but require going outside to get back inside.
+All outdoor activities are entirely optional, and I will do my best to adapt the event to meet your needs.

 Code of conduct: Even though this isn’t really a conference, I still feel it is important to have a code of conduct that ensures that all are treated with respect.
 This stuff should be obvious, but it should not go unstated.
 By attending, you agree to abide by this code of conduct.